Photon echoes using atomic frequency combs in Pr:YSO -- experiment and semiclassical theory: Results

-The character of the pulses is well reproduced by the theory, although the experiment gives rise to higher-order photon echoes that are not predicted by the theory.
 The initial pulse near 0~$\mu$s is present in both experiment and theory.
 The echo pulses appear on hyperbolas, with the $N^{\rm th}$-order echo emission occurring at $T=N/f_{\rm rep}$.
-Fig.~\ref{fig:4panelPlot} highlights a number of features common to the experiment and the theory.
+Fig.~\ref{fig:7panelPlot} highlights a number of features common to the experiment and the theory.
 Most notably, $f_{\rm rep}$ the largest first-order echoes do not align well with the excited-state hyperfine energy spacing values (dashed lines in panel 5): the largest echoes occur for $f_{\rm rep}$ detuned slightly above and below these energy spacings.
 Indeed, the echo efficiency at one of those spacings is near its lowest value.
-The patterns of drop-out of the first and second photon echoes is predicted well: for example, the absence of a photon echo for $f_{\rm rep}=2.5$~MHz is theoretically calculated and experimentally observed, despite photon echoes for both $f_{\rm rep}=2.4$~MHz and 2.6~MHz.
-Also common to theory and experiment are valleys near 3.5~MHz and 4.5~MHz, although the drop-out is over-predicted by theory for the 4.5 MHz case.
-There are also small echoes in both experiment and theory for $f_{\rm rep}$ between 2.0 MHz and 3.5 MHz, at nearly fixed delay times between 0.20~$\mu$s and 0.25~$\mu$s.
-To provide a quantitative metric of the agreement between theory and experiment, we found Pearson's coefficient of correlation $r^2=0.62$ in Fig.~\ref{fig:pulse}.
+The patterns of drop-out of the first and second photon echoes is predicted well: for example, the absence of a photon echo for $f_{\rm rep}=2.5$~MHz is predicted by both theories and it is experimentally observed, despite photon echoes for both $f_{\rm rep}=2.4$~MHz and 2.6~MHz.
+Also common to both theories and experiment are valleys near 3.5~MHz and 4.5~MHz, although the drop-out is over-predicted by theory for the 4.5 MHz case.
+There are also small echoes in both experiment and density matrix theory for $f_{\rm rep}$ between 2.0 MHz and 3.5 MHz, at nearly fixed delay times between 0.20~$\mu$s and 0.25~$\mu$s.
+These are much less prominent in the rate equation calculation.